Data leak: More than 30,000 LPM Property Management clients' personal data available

 "It appears that initially a design flaw in the website prepared for us created a problem which was quickly rectified.

+It was unclear if "bad actors" had accessed the information, but it was possible due to the fact it was "extremely easy" to access the files.

+Scanned passports and drivers' licences could also be sold on the dark web for between NZ$20 and NZ$30 each respectively.

-"This is not the first data breach that Vadix has attempted to assist with however this is the first instance where every communication was ignored.
+Dixon said it was not the first data breach he'd attempted to assist with, however, it was the first instance where every communication was ignored.

 "I find it very irresponsible that a company could be permitted to collect such data but not have controls on to prevent this kind of compromise.